richard-sebos/articles/CUPS-Samba/Article3/2025-10-12-RBAC-Printers.md

 ## Final Thoughts

-A side note for the nerds: CUPS, like PuTTY, was released in 1999.
+A side note for the nerds like me: CUPS, like PuTTY, was released in 1999.
 Back then, single-core processors ran at 300–600 MHz.
-Today, I have a home server with dual sockets, 24 cores, and clocks around 2.5 GHz—and yet, CUPS remains that same humble, reliable print server quietly managing hundreds of thousands of jobs per month.
+Today, I have a home server with dual sockets, 24 cores, and clocks around 2.5 GHz—and yet, CUPS is still that same humble, no-frills print server.
+Despite its simplicity, it’s capable of scaling to support environments handling hundreds of thousands of print jobs per month—proof that solid engineering doesn’t need to be flashy.

-I've been in IT just a bit longer than CUPS has been around, and I honestly can’t recall a time when I didn’t have it as part of my toolbox.
-Whether you’re running three printers or three hundred, investing time in CUPS security and visibility features is worth every second.
+I’ve been in IT just a bit longer than CUPS has been around, and I can’t think of a time in my career when I wasn’t at least aware of it or working around it in some way.
+Whether it’s been running in the background quietly doing its job or acting as a key part of a larger print strategy, CUPS has always seemed to be there.

 ---